MassyB/Wikiexporter/README.md

 # Instalation

-Using `docker` you need to build the image and use it as a command line to execute the CLI application
+Using `docker` you need to build the image and use to execute the CLI application

 ```
 docker build -t wikiexporter .